kmaurinjones/wordle_wizard_app/README.md

 # wordle_wizard_app
-Streamlit web app deployment of the Wordle Wizard backend.
-See Wordle Wizard repo for more details and information of the algorithm and development process.
+Streamlit Cloud web app deployment of the Wordle Wizard backend.
+See [Wordle Wizard repo](https://github.com/kmaurinjones/wordle_wizard) for more details and information of the algorithm and development process.